davmac314/dinit/README.md

 Remember that a _starting_ service may be waiting for its dependencies to start, and a _stopping_ service may be waiting for its dependencies to stop.

+For a complete summary of `dinitctl` command line options, use:

+    dinitctl --help

+Or, for more detailed help, check the manual page (`man dinitctl`).